-Alex Stewart is in her second season as an assistant coach for the Rockets’ women’s basketball team.
+Alex Stewart is in her third season as an assistant coach for the Rockets’ women’s basketball team.
 Stewart works with all aspects of the program, including perimeter-player development, recruiting, academic support, opponent scouting and alumni relations.
 She also oversees the male practice players.

 The Rockets compiled a 29-4 record in 2012-13, the best single-season mark in UT annals, including a 15-1 MAC ledger.
-Their 29 wins tied for the most in school history and second most in the MAC record books.
+Their 29 wins tied for the most in school history and third most in the MAC record books.

 Individually, a trio of backcourt performers garnered all-league recognition.
 Naama Shafir and Andola Dortch were tabbed to the All-MAC first team and Inma Zanoguera to the third team.
 Shafir also became the first Rocket to garner all-league recognition on four occasions.

 Shafir wrapped up her collegiate career first in UT annals in career helpers (722, third most in MAC history), minutes played (4,218) and games played, second in free throws attempted (696), third in steals (227) and free throws made (538), fifth in points (1,874), sixth in field goals made (601), seventh in free throw percentage (77.3%, 538-of-696) and tied for ninth in scoring average (13.5).

 In addition, Dortch repeated as MAC Defensive Player of the Year, becoming the fourth player in league history to earn the top defensive award on more than one occasion.